The financial slap in the face I needed to rethink my career longevity.

 Do this while you’re getting paid a decent salary.

 If you are to do anything different, you are going to need to exercise your brain – start before you need to.
-You never know where you might end up!

-If you’d like some help designing your future, consider joining The Fierce Emporium career redesign programme.
+Consider joining The Fierce Emporium career redesign programme.

 Previous